• |

 GEO-LDN Dialogue Forum for Pacific Small Island Developing States (PSIDS) 2025

 GEO-LDN aims to establish strong partnerships with countries that share our vision and commitment to utilizing earth observation data, geospatial technologies, and intersectoral collaboration to address complex challenges in areas such as Integrated Land Use Planning (ILUP) and reaching LDN.
 Our primary goal is to meet the needs and interests of countries with LDN targets using earth observations and/or spatial planning.
+UNU-EHS, which is the academic arm of the United Nations, contributes to GEO-LDN specifically by adding a science-policy perspective for supporting countries in implementing goals and targets of the three Rio Conventions, United Nations Convention to Combat Desertification (UNCCD), United Nations Framework Convention on Climate Change (UNFCCC) and the Convention on Biological Diversity (CBD), in an integrated manner.

 Why apply?

-GEO-LDN has adopted a toolbox approach to help Countries to define user needs and develop use cases relevant for them.
-Improved gender-sensitive planning of land resources is important to reach LDN, however the specific planning differs per Country.
+GEO-LDN has adopted a toolbox approach to help Partner Countries to define user needs and develop use cases relevant for them.
+Improved gender-sensitive planning of land resources is important to reach LDN, however the specific planning differs per Partner Country.

-We support and capacitate relevant actors in Countries to use earth observation data to monitor land degradation and work towards LDN.
+We support and capacitate relevant actors in Partner Countries to use earth observation data to monitor land degradation and work towards LDN.
 More specifically, our offer includes:

-1. working groups to advance the human capacity, data standards and analytics needed to implement LDN,
+• working groups to advance the human capacity, data standards and analytics needed to implement LDN,

-2. support by the GEO-LDN Flagship,
+• support by the GEO-LDN secretariat, currently hosted by GIZ,

-3. an engaged and committed leads group, consisting of renowned scientists and practitioners of the United Nations Convention to Combat Desertification (UNCCD), Conservation International (C.I), the University of Energy and Natural Resources (UENR) in Ghana, The Commonwealth Scientific and Industrial Research Organisation (CSIRO), Regional Centre for Mapping of Resources for Development (RCMRD), Open Geospatial Consortium (OGC), World Overview of Conservation Approaches and Technologies (WOCAT) and others to offer 2nd level support,
+• an engaged and committed leads group, consisting of renowned scientists and practitioners of the United Nations Convention to Combat Desertification (UNCCD), Conservation International (C.I), the University of Energy and Natural Resources (UENR) in Ghana, The Commonwealth Scientific and Industrial Research Organisation (CSIRO), Regional Centre for Mapping of Resources for Development (RCMRD), Open Geospatial Consortium (OGC), World Overview of Conservation Approaches and Technologies (WOCAT) and others to offer 2nd level support,

-4. a continuous knowledge exchange and learning platform until 2026 through the annual dialogue forums and monthly online seminars, offering access to a community of land use planners and geospatial practitioners.
+• a continuous knowledge exchange and learning platform until 2026 through the annual dialogue forums and monthly online seminars, offering access to a community of land use planners and geospatial practitioners.

 •